ShimantoRahman/empulse/docs/guide/user_defined_value_metric.rst

 Implementing the MPC measure
 ----------------------------

-The Maximum Profit function :func:`empulse.metrics.mp` requires the user to define the costs and benefits of each possible model prediction (true positive, false positive, true negative and false negative).
+The Maximum Profit function :func:`empulse.metrics.max_profit` requires the user to define the costs and benefits of each possible model prediction (true positive, false positive, true negative and false negative).
 In the case of customer churn, the costs and benefits are defined as follows: